On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Monodromy operators coming from the family of intermediate Jacobian fibrations

-\emph{Vertical curve.} Recall that $M_v(S)$ is a Lagrangian fibration whose general fibre is $J_C$, the Jacobian of a smooth genus $5$ curve.
+\emph{Vertical curve.} Recall that $M_v(S)$ is fibred over $|2H|$ with general fibre $J_C$, the Jacobian of a smooth genus $5$ curve $C$.
+The fibration $M_v(S)\to|2H|$ is given by mapping any sheaf to its Fitting support.
 If we fix a point $p_0\in C$, then $C$ embeds in $J_C$ via the Abel--Jacobi map $AJ(p)=\cO_C(p-p_0)$.
 Define the sheaf